pu2clr/SI4735/examples/SI47XX_09_NOKIA_5110/ALL_IN_ONE_ENCODER_RDS/user_manual.md

 ### ATTENTION:

-Try press and release the push button quickly. if you hold the button too long, the board may randomly alternate the command status (enable and disable).
+Press and release the push button quickly.
+If you hold the button down, the microcontroller will think the button is being rapidly pressed, this will make it rapidly alternate whichever setting the button was operating.
+Just a quick press and release is the best way to operate the button.